AdobeDocs/commerce-frontend-core/src/pages/ui-components/select.md

 ---
-group: ui-components-guide
-title: Select component
+title: Select component | Commerce Frontend Development
+decsription:
 ---

+# Select component

 The Select component provides the interface for a list or a data set.
 With this component, the user can select only one item.